mhdemo/work_sample_2/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-10-2.png)

-By visualizing the data it easier to see the trends that they contain.
+By visualizing the data it is easier to see the trends that they contain.
 With a glance you can see that `butter` usually commands the highest price and that `dry_milk` has experienced a steep price drop that has sustained over the past 5 years.
 It is also easy to see that `dry_milk` exhibits the highest fluctuations in weekly sales amounts.

 Forecast Preparation
 --------------------